elibroftw/blog.elijahlopez.ca/content/posts/hugo-tutorial.md

   - hugo
   - markdown
   - git
+summary: "Learn how to setup a blog using Hugo and host it for free on GitHub Pages."
 ---

 I created this blog using Hugo and host it on GitHub Pages.
 In this tutorial, I'll teach you to do the same.